hrithikthakur/snapfix/docs/PRIVACY_POLICY.md

-# SnapFix Privacy Policy
+# flickfix Privacy Policy

 **Effective date:** 22 November 2025
 **Last updated:** 28 December 2025

 ## 1) Who we are (Data Controller)

-SnapFix ("SnapFix", "we", "us") is the data controller for the personal data described in this policy.
+flickfix ("flickfix", "we", "us") is the data controller for the personal data described in this policy.

 **Contact:** [flickfix100@gmail.com](mailto:flickfix100@gmail.com)
 (If you later form a company, add the legal entity name and registered address here.)